terascope/teraslice/docs/k8s-clustering.md

 ### ConfigMaps

-TODO: New configMap names must match the cluster name set in  the config followed by `-worker`, e.g.: `teraslice-qa3-worker`

 Kubernetes ConfigMaps are used to configure Teraslice, you will need to substitute the appropriate Elasticsearch host and port number for the values: